cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

 2006).

 ### Explaining the Processes of Molding and Casting
-- The difference between molding and casting from the *Getty Art and Architecture Thesaurus*: Molding is giving form to something by use of a mold; usually refers to pressing a material into the mold, as distinct from pouring liquid material into the mold, which refers to "casting."
+- The difference between molding and casting (according to the *Getty Art and Architecture Thesaurus*): Molding is giving form to something by use of a mold, and usually refers to pressing a material into the mold, as distinct from pouring liquid material into the mold, which is referred to as "casting."
 - For an illustration of molding and casting, watch [VIDEO: Making a Medal Using the Sand Casting Process from the Frick Collection in collaboration with M&K.](https://www.youtube.com/embed/TL919mY28fk)

 ### On Historical Reconstruction as Historical Method